 (6) In the event of a casual vacancy occurring from any cause as aforesaid, it shall be lawful for the Commissioners to appoint some other person holding a qualification as aforesaid to fill the vacancy until the next meeting of the General Assembly, when it shall be lawful for the General Assembly to elect some other duly qualified person to fill such vacancy for the remainder of the term (if any) of the person whose place as aforesaid has been vacated.

-[Section 4A inserted as section 4a by No. 6 of 1924 s.
-3; amended by No. 19 of 2010 s.
+[Section 4A inserted as section 4a: No. 6 of 1924 s.
+3; renumbered as section 4A and amended: No. 19 of 2010 s.
 51.]

 5. Vesting of property in Commissioners